make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [bartowl](https://github.com/bartowl) for contributing support for Junsun 32A EV charger.
 - [bitcoin1192](https://github.com/bitcoin1192) for assisting with support for Taffware 1P-J-63 circuit breaker.
 - [PawelSwaczyna](https://github.com/PawelSwaczyna) for contributing support for Klarta Humea Grande humidifier.
+- [laskas-p](https://github.com/laskas-p) for contributing support for Wellio D008A 20L dehumidifier.